toodrippyethan/ETHAFR297_fto2401_A2_EthanAfrika-Peters_DJS04/README.md

 #### Discussion and Reflection

-After completing the tasks, prepare a brief presentation on the following:
+After completing the tasks, prepare a brief presentation for your coaching group on the following:
 - The rationale behind the refactoring decisions made, including the choice of objects and functions.
 - How abstraction has made the code more maintainable and extendable.
 - Any challenges faced during the refactoring process and how they were overcome.